nextworks-it/oceania-dcn-controller/README.txt

 -------------------------------------
 ODL
 -------------------------------------
-There might be problems if ODL plugins are not installed in the correct order.
+There might be problems if the ODL plugins are not installed in the correct order.
 Best working order is:

 odl-openflowpugin-all
 odl-dlux-all